rgenge/LaunchHacks-Hackaton-ML/README.md

 - MAC:
 [mac instructions here]

-2. After running make, you have to install Python requirements using a command line (e.g. Your machine's terminal, Anaconda, etc):
+2. After running make, you have to install Python package requirements using a command line (e.g. Your machine's terminal, Anaconda, etc):
 * To install the package requirements and their dependencies for your machine:
 ```
 pip install -r requirements.txt